 Table 2 evaluates the effect of household participation with adding household-level characteristics for further interpretation of the data.
 First, having a relative in the US is highly significant and the strongest predictor for migration, supporting the social network theory.
 Having a relative in the US may be capturing unobserved exchange of information between the individual and relative that may reduce risk, easing migration.
 This could be verified if the location of the relative's residence and the individual's migration destination were evident; however, the dataset does not provide this information in detail.
-Next, the models suggest that individuals from agricultural households or rural surroundings are significantly more likely to migrate, following the findings closely from Stark's studies evaluating credit constrained agricultural households.
-Individuals from an indigenous group also are more likely to migrate, but lacks statistical significance.
-Finally, individuals from households who report violence through presence of gangs and drugs have mixed results.
+Next, the models suggest that individuals from agricultural households or rural surroundings are significantly more likely to migrate.
+Agricultural households may represent the credit-constrained households as explored in Stark's studies, and individuals from these households may migrate to send remittances.
+Individuals from an indigenous background also are more likely to migrate, but lacks statistical significance.
+Finally, the effect of violence, presence of gangs and drugs, have mixed results on migration.
 The presence of gangs seems to decrease migration while drugs seem to increase the likelihood of migration, contradicting previous literature conclusions that violence induces migration.
 This conclusion should be taken with disclaimer since both indicators lack statistical significance.
+The model with the sample of 15 to 29 year olds also sees a similar trend in the covariates with exception of the age indicator and the indicator for presence of drugs.
+For this group, age holds a quadratic relationship with migration, while the presence of drugs in the neighborhood increases migration.